 Jealousy can cause people to live in a state of hypervigilance, being on edge that their partner might do something bad.
 It is often expressed in the form of anger, rage, or paranoia.
 When it becomes unmanageable, individuals will begin to pull away from their jealous partner.
 Unfortunately, this expected detachment can seem like a self fulfilling prophecy for the one who is jealous.

 It can become quite irrational, as fear feeds jealousy.
 People can begin to believe the lies that fear is telling them through their thinking patterns.
 They can be quick to misinterpret cues in their environment or over personalize behavior that is not directed at them.
 Their lens can become quite distorted and incomplete.
 As a result, it causes people to be overly sensitive to behaviors of their partner.
-Jealousy can lead to people becoming overly controlling, possessive, and frequently checking up on them.
+Jealousy can lead to people becoming overly controlling, possessive, frequently checking up on them and even potentially abusive.
 Jealous partners can begin obsessing and even demonstrating stalking behaviors.
 They can become so consumed with these concerns that they find it difficult to think about anything else.

 Clearly, jealousy will suffocate a relationship.
 There is no room for extreme jealousy in a healthy partnership.
 It can create quite a toxicity between people, as with it comes arguments, challenges, and frustration for all involved.
 If you are consumed with jealousy, it may feel like passion or love on the surface, but it is distinctly different.
 There is not room for genuine love when jealousy is dominating a relationship.